Michaela Yearwood-Dan

 View the Piece

-100% of proceeds from this work will go to UN Women’s Emergency Fund for women and girls.
+Proceeds from this work will go to UN Women UK’s Emergency Fund for women and girls.

 About the Artist